 Tinerfeños are used to people who are relocating to Tenerife...
 There are more than a few who came for a pampering 10-day holiday and ended up returning to live here for good, or at least during the winter months.
 Most are British, Germans and Dutch, but there are many other North-Europeans who prefer this sunny, mild subtropical climate over the cold and rainy weather at home.

-3. Canarian food is as fresh and clean as you can get...
+3. Canarian food is as fresh as you can get...

 produced locally.
 Although Canarian economy relies heavily upon tourism, agriculture is still strong and sustainable, making

 the best of the rich volcanic soil and perfect climate year-round.

 The farmers' markets abound with amazingly flavored local fruits and vegetables.
 Tomatoes, bananas, succulent pineapples, oranges, papayas, mangoes, pomegranates are incredibly tasty.
 Raw honey, wine, goat cheese, fresh herbs, the famous jamón serrano (dry-cured ham) - a delicacy even in the days of the Roman Empire - are produced locally.
 Some exotic fruits and veggies are still a mystery to us now, quite a while after relocating to Tenerife.

 The fish comes from the island's own fisheries.
 You can have the freshest seafood in quaint fishing villages along the coast, for very decent prices.
 Livestock is mostly pasture-raised, including the local staple, Canarian goats (the mouth-watering barbequed "carne de cabra" and goat cheese in hundreds of rather cheap varieties are a real delight).